gdemarcsek/bsideslux18/README.md

+—— Enf Of Extra content (it may not be included in the live workshop) -----

 ## Using rule qualifiers

 Let's create a profile that:

-* Allows to read any files in home directories owned by the current user, except for SSH keys and configs (files under ~/.ssh)
+* Allows to read any user-owned files in vagrant's home, except for SSH keys and configs (files under ~/.ssh)
-* It allows the use of networking, but it will enforce auditing network-related syscalls
-* Execute any other program with the same profile
+* Allows the execution any other program with the same profile but with auditing enforced